 polytes" which is a near perfect double of

 Atrophaneura hector is found across

 be found in numerous habitats including lowland rainforest,

 and Thottea ( Aristolochiaceae ).

-widely, fluttering and gliding gracefully but quite rapidly, a metre
+fluttering and gliding gracefully but rapidly across the countryside.

-or so above the ground.
-The nectar avidly at wild and cultivated
+They nectar avidly at wild and cultivated flowers, while constantly